Keavon/Thesis/src/paper/thesis.md

 ![](Nodes%20-%20Perlin%20Noise.png)

 <div id="fig-9" class="figure-caption">
-Figure 9: Perlin Noise nodes at different scales.
+<span>Figure 9: Perlin Noise Node.</span> Shown at different scales.
 </div>

 The Voronoi Noise node generates a randomized cellular structure.
 Different jitter values between 0 and 1 can provide a choice of regularity or disorder.
 Eight choices of style can produce a diverse array of looks to suit the artist's needs.
 These are "F1" (Figure 10), "F2" (Figure 11), "Subtract" (Figure 12), "Multiply" (Figure 13), "Divide" (Figure 14), "Power" (Figure 15), "Multilog" (Figure 16), and "Caustics" (Figure 17).
 These styles are implemented taking a grid of points, randomizing their offset based on the jitter value, and calculating the distance of each pixel to the nearest point for the F1 value and the distance to the second-nearest point for the F2 value.
 Additional styles are created by arithmetically combining F1 and F2 as described in the captions in the figures below.